16 incredible things to do in Barcelona, Spain

 Let’s start with a classic that’s on everyone’s list: Park Güell.
 If you’ve heard of Barcelona, you’ve likely heard of this iconic park – it’s one of the city’s top attractions.
 Designed by the famous Catalan architect Antoni Gaudí, Park Güell is an expansive, vibrantly tiled park filled with gardens and unique architectural elements.
 Gaudí’s name will come up a lot when you visit or even just read about Barcelona, so get ready!
 The park was commissioned by entrepreneur Eusebi Güell, who was a huge admirer of Gaudí’s work, which is where the name comes from.

 Our absolute favorite spot in the park was the big square above the colonnade.
 It is surrounded by a long remarkable serpentine bench, covered in colorful mosaics.
 The only drawback is that it is very crowded here, even when we visited in late April/early May.
 For us, the best way to discover Park Güell was to get lost and marvel at all the wonderful architecture.
-If you take it far enough of the beaten track, you’ll find yourself all alone without another person in sight!
+If you take it far enough off the beaten track, you’ll find yourself all alone without another person in sight!

-2. La Sagrada Familia
+2. La Sagrada Família

-3. Casa Batlló, Casa Mila, and Casa Vicens
+3. Casa Batlló, Casa Milà, and Casa Vicens

 The Gaudí tour continues with three more of his architectural wonders.
-The first two, Casa Batlló and Casa Mila, are located on Passeig de Gràcia in the city center, where you can admire their vibrant colors, wavy designs, and impressive balconies.
-Gaudí’s first masterpiece, Casa Vicens, is another colorful gem situated in the Gràcia neighborhood.
-Although it’s less popular than Casa Batlló and Casa Milà, Casa Vicens is definitely worth a visit and usually less crowded!
+The first two, Casa Batlló and Casa Milà, are located on Passeig de Gràcia in the city center, where you can admire their vibrant colors, wavy designs, and impressive balconies.
+Check availability to visit Casa Batlló and Casa Milà on your travel dates.

 4. La Rambla

-Barcelona’s most famous street is definitely La Rambla, and it’s one of the top things to do in Barcelona.La Rambla starts at Plaça de Catalunya and ends all the way at the port and takes about 20 mins to walk from beginning to end.
-Here you’ll find (food-/drinks-/souvenir-)stands, restaurants and, of course, street performers.
+Barcelona’s most famous street is definitely La Rambla, and it’s one of the top things to do in Barcelona.
+La Rambla starts at Plaça de Catalunya and ends all the way at the port and takes about 20 mins to walk from beginning to end.
+Here you’ll find food stalls, restaurants, souvenir shops, and, of course, street performers.
 It’s a very lively place, you don’t know where to look first and there’s always something going on!

 5. Plaça Reial